tk3fftk/tfustomize/README.md

 - `locals` blocks will be merged.
 - Within a top-level block, an attribute argument within an overlay block will be replaced any argument of the same name in the base block.
 - Within a top-level block, any block will be appended by default.
-  - To merge a block, use an anotation `# tfustimize:merge_block:<key>` both a base and an overlay like below.
+  - To merge a block, use an annotation `# tfustimize:merge_block:<key>` both a base and an overlay like below.

 ```hcl
 # base